How to Make Incredible Black Bean Soup in an Instant Pot

-Some say you just need to give them a quick soak before cooking and then there are others who say you don't have to soak them at all but just cook the beans 15 minutes longer.
+Some say you just need to give them a quick soak before cooking, and others say you don't have to soak them at all but just cook the beans 15 minutes longer.

 Not sure who is right, but for this Instant Pot Black Beans, I soaked them overnight before pressure cooking them for 7 minutes.
 That's right, just 7 minutes of pressure cooking.

 Healthier Black Beans

 Control over the ingredients is more important to me than how long it takes to prepare this soup.
-Using dried beans instead of canned beans let me control how much salt was going into the soup.
+Using dried beans instead of canned beans let me control how much salt went into the soup.

 After having bypass surgery last year, I'm much more attentive to salt levels and other health factors in my cooking, so it's nice to know exactly what I'm putting into a dish.

 A Simple Black Bean Soup Recipe

-I'm guessing there are scads of black bean soup recipes out there depending on country of origin and nationality and I hope to try many of them with my new 7 minutes soup maker.
+I'm guessing there are scads of black bean soup recipes out there depending on country of origin and nationality, and I hope to try many of them with my new 7-minute soup maker.
 This one is about as basic as you can find.

-Although I used a recipe right out of the book that came with the Instant Pot, I did make a couple of changes to fit my own personal tastes.
+Although I used a recipe from the book that came with the Instant Pot, I made a couple of changes to fit my personal tastes.
 Also, from what I've been reading about InstaPots, most recipes, especially soup recipes, can be adapted to work with this machine.

 One of the ingredients I added to my black bean soup is Sazón from Goya.
 Sazón is a seasoning popular in Mexican and Spanish cooking that typically contains cilantro, achiote, garlic, and salt.

 Goya does have a no-salt variety called Sazón Natural & Complete or you can make your own.